 5. Versailles — Windermere, Florida

-The home has 32 bathrooms, 11 kitchens, 14 bedrooms, arcade, gym, salon, and a movie theater.
+The home has 32 bathrooms, 11 kitchens, 14 bedrooms, an arcade, a gym, a salon, and a movie theater.
 There’s also space for 30 cars in the garage and six pools to choose from.
 On the Bravo show, Jackie said she scrapped plans for an indoor ice skating rink because she thought a roller rink would be more versatile.
-As of January 2019, the home mansion is still under construction, but should be completed within the next year or two.
+As of October 2019, the home mansion is still under construction, but should be completed within the next year or two.

 6. Villa Leopolda — The French Riviera